A localised or disseminated infection caused by the actinomycete Nocardia species.

 Surgical treatment may be needed in some cases (e.g., CNS abscesses with poor response to antimicrobial treatment).

 Nocardiosis is a localised or disseminated infection caused by the actinomycete Nocardia species that usually affects immunocompromised patients.
-It has been reported more frequently in patients with deficient cell-mediated immunity, such as organ transplant recipients and AIDS patients.
+It has been reported more frequently in patients with deficient cell-mediated immunity, such as organ transplant recipients and patients with AIDS.
 Clinical presentation can be acute, sub-acute, or, more frequently, chronic.
 Nocardiosis has a high mortality rate and a tendency to recur.
 Immunocompetent patients usually develop localised cutaneous lesions, cellulitis, abscesses, or sporotrichoid forms.

 History and exam